How Good Nutrition Helps Your Child Experience More

 Every parent wants to make sure that their child is growing properly and hitting all their milestones, especially when it comes to physical development and mental development.
-You're excited to see them progress from sitting without support to crawling, walking and even running!
-Read on to learn the behaviours and motor skills to look out for during early childhood, and what to expect from each age range.
+You're excited to see them progress from walking to skipping and even running!
+Read on to learn the behaviours and motor skills development to look out for during early childhood, and what to expect from each age range.

 Remember, while it's good to keep track of the milestones, watching a checklist too closely can result in unnecessary stress if your child isn't hitting them "on time".
 You should also talk to your child's healthcare provider if you have any concerns about their progress.